vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 The two categories of faculties are the fi ve organs or faculties of apperception \( *jñānendriya* or *buddhīndriya* \), sight, hearing, smell, taste, and touch, and the fi ve senses of action \( *karmendriya* \) corresponding to the functions of speaking, holding, walking, excreting, and copulating.
 These two categories correspond to two groups of *tattvas* in the classifi cation of the Sāṁkhya, categories that are active in the waking state.
 A meditative realization, an inner experience of the plane of consciousness corresponding to these sense experiences or activities is probably what the adept is supposed to have in this part of the *japa* .

-The meditative realization of the great wakefulness is to take place “in the fi re” \( *vahnau* \), which is to say, the Dīexplains, “in the letter *RA* present on the tip of the third *bīja* ,” 51 that is, in the  *R* of the *HRīṂ * of the third *kū ṭ a* of the *śrīvidyā—* something we may fi nd diffi
+The meditative realization of the great wakefulness is to take place “in the fi re” \( *vahnau* \), which is to say, the Dī explains, “in the letter *RA* present on the tip of the third *bīja* ,” 51 that is, in the  *R* of the *HRīṂ * of the third *kū ṭ a* of the *śrīvidyā—* something we may fi nd diffi

 cult to visualize but which is